 What is a water softener?

 A water softener conditions water.
-It uses ionization for replacing claims and magnesium ions within the water with salt and sodium ions.
+It uses ionization to replace claims and magnesium ions within the water with salt and sodium ions.

 How is RO better than water softener?